Terms used:

 The registration rules apply.

-The following categories are mandatory Novice, Gold (Intermediate), Open, Junior and Senior.
-All specifications at the Regional Synchronized Skating Championships must be identical to the corresponding Events at the Canadian Figure Skating Championships (Novice, Junior, and Senior) or the Canada Cup (Gold (Intermediate) and Open).
+The following categories are mandatory Novice, Gold, Open, Junior and Senior.
+All specifications at the Regional Synchronized Skating Championships must be identical to the corresponding Events at the Canadian Figure Skating Championships (Junior, and Senior) or Skate Canada Cup (Novice, Gold, Open, and Senior Elite 12).
 Other Events may be added at the discretion of the Regional Synchronized Championships committee.
 Details for such Events must be included in the announcement.

-If there are fewer entries than the normal quota of entries to the applicable Canadian Figure Skating Championships or the Canada Cup in any Regional competition, the Region may dispense with the competition and approve the entry of the competitors to the applicable Canadian Figure Skating Championships or the Canada Cup of the same Category (if applicable).
+If there are fewer entries than the normal quota of entries to the Canadian Figure Skating Championships or Skate Canada Cup in any Regional competition, the Region may dispense with the competition and approve the entry of the competitors to the Canadian Figure Skating Championships or Skate Canada Cup of the same Category (if applicable).

 The entry fees, if any, for the Regional Synchronized Skating Championships will be set by the host Section

 The host Section must verify the eligibility of all competitors.
-The Section must submit all teams entering Qualifying Events to Skate Canada no later than October 3 (Junior and Senior) or December 15 (Novice, Gold (Intermediate), and Open) or the next business day following that date.
+The Section must submit all teams entering Qualifying Events to Skate Canada no later than October 3 (Junior and Senior) or December 15 (Novice, Gold, Open, and Senior Elite 12) or the next business day following that date.

-The following composition requirements apply for teams competing at Regional Synchronized Skating Championships, at the applicable Canadian Figure Skating Championships and the Canada Cup:
+The following composition requirements apply for teams competing at Regional Synchronized Skating Championships, at the Canadian Figure Skating Championships and Skate Canada Cup:

 • Teams may consist of members from different Clubs; Clubs may join together to form a synchronized skating team if there is not a sufficient number of skaters from one Club to make a team